 Personally, I found the silence to be powerful, uplifting, beautiful, surprising and rewarding.
 It is amazing what you can find, hear and see when you stop and retreat.
 Walking through the bluebell and wild garlic woods that surround the retreat centre, the stunning white, purple and green colours of nature dazzle your eyes; and the cacophony of birdsong is so constant that you begin to distinguish the different voices.
 With no-where to rush to, I stopped on a bench by a pond.
 Whilst sitting still, two grass snakes, adult, and child, poked out of the reeds, dived down then sat silently on the surface, watching a large dragonfly as it skimmed the water.
 I wasn’t expecting that!
 What moments of unexpected wonder, have I missed because of mental distraction or busyness?

 Over the three day period, I was astonished at the change in demeanor of the ladies.
 On arrival, faces looked stressed, peaky, tired and interestingly it felt as if bodies were groaning in desperation for the solitude to start – like a car letting you know when it needs to change gear.
 As the time unfolded, having had the opportunity to reflect and reframe, each person departed glowing, feeling more confident, refreshed and renewed.
 During the final meal together each brightly vowed to come again with one person saying ‘it hit just the right spot, thank you’.

 Going back to Albert Camus, the next line of his essay says, “But where can one find the solitude necessary to vigor, the deep breath in which the mind collects itself and courage gauges its strength?”
 If you are a woman, I can answer that.
-The next Silent Retreat for Women in Leadership is being held between Tuesday 23rd to Friday 26th April 2019.
+The next Silent Retreat for Women in Leadership is being held between Monday 21st March until Friday 25th March 2022.